mauri870/gcsfs/README.md

 - Go 1.16 is required since the io/fs package will be introduced in this version.
 - 1.16 is currently in beta 1
 - io/fs at the time only exposes read-only interfaces
+- Google Cloud Storage only emulates directories through a prefix, so when interacting with a dir you are indeed just using a prefix to objects.

 ## Installation